Orange-OpenSource/ods-android/docs/components/Buttons.md

     ),
     selectedIndex = 0,
     onSelectedIndexChange = {
-        // Do something like changing selectedIndex to refresh composable with new selection },
+        doSomething() // Do something like changing selectedIndex to refresh composable with new selection },
     sameItemsWeight = false
 )